DreamOfTheRedChamber/system-design-interviews/Cache.md

 * CLUSTER SETSLOT slot IMPORTING node

 #### Resharding internals
-1. redis-trib sends target node "CLUSTER SETSLOT $slot IMPORTING $source_id" so that target node is prepared to import key value pairs from slot.
+1. redis-trib sends target node CLUSTER SETSLOT $slot IMPORTING $source_id so that target node is prepared to import key value pairs from slot.
     - On the node side, there is a bitmap

 ```